Jerzy Tyszkiewicz: Biography

 Educated in Jesuit academies, he took the Holy Orders in 1622.
 He served as the canon in Kraków and later, Vilnius.
 In 1637, he founded a monastery in what would become the town of Žemaičių Kalvarija.
 Using his personal wealth, he built churches in Surviliškis, Kuliai, Laukžemė, Pušalotas and in other Lithuanian places.
-He was author of the several Lithuanian language prayers and hymns.
+He authored several Lithuanian language prayers and hymns.

 He was seen as an active administrator, politician and diplomat.

+In his role as an envoy of Ladislaus Vasa, King of Poland and Grand Duke of Lithuania, he paid a formal visit to Pope Urban VIII in 1638, thereby assuming the role of lead negotiator for the Catholic delegation of the Grand Duchy of Lithuania in negotiations with the Protestants, in Toruń in 1645.
+In 1655, along with other members of the nobility of the Grand Duchy of Lithuania, he requested military assistance from King Charles X Gustav of Sweden against the Russian army (during the war between the Polish-Lithuanian Commonwealth and Russia in 1654–67).
+In 1655, he participated in the drafting of the initial version of the Treaty of Kėdainiai.
+Following the occupation of Vilnius by the Russian army in 1655, he sought refuge in Prussia and died there in 1656.